nuhmanpk/SuperLogger/README.md

 If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/nuhmanpk/superlogger/issues) on [GitHub](https://github.com/nuhmanpk).

 ## Contributing
 Contributions are welcome!
 Fork the repository, make your changes, and submit a pull request.
 Be sure to read our contribution guidelines for details.
+Add a missing language support ? [open an issue](https://github.com/nuhmanpk/superlogger/issues)

 ## License
 This project is licensed under the [MIT License](https://github.com/nuhmanpk/SuperLogger/blob/main/LICENSE).